 Leave a legacy in American history, one that will ensure women's many achievements and contributions are recognized.
-The Legacy Society was created to acknowledge those who have made a commitment to the future of the Museum by including the Museum in their estate plans.
-With permission, Legacy Society members are acknowledged in Museum publications, such as the annual report, and receive invitations to our annual and regional events.
+The Legacy Society was created to acknowledge those who have made a commitment to the future of the National Women’s History Museum by including the Museum in their estate plans.
+With permission, Legacy Society members are acknowledged in Museum publications, on our website, and receive invitations to Museum sponsored events.

-By joining the Legacy Society, your far-reaching gifts will enable the Museum to inform and inspire women around our nation for generations to come.
+By joining the Legacy Society, your far-reaching gifts will enable the Museum to inform and inspire women, men, girls and boys around our nation for generations to come.

 The Museum accepts gifts of cash, appreciated securities, and other assets including stock, life insurance, retirement assets, and real estate.
-If you have questions about joining the Legacy Society, contact us at 703-461-1920 or firstname.lastname@example.org.
+If you have questions about joining the Legacy Society, please contact Nina Cavazos at email@example.com or 703-461-1920.

 Legacy Society Members